 Dan Jovevski 19:37

 It is absurd.
 And it was actually huge government crackdown on this sector because what they uncovered was that the value by insurance or or claiming this truth very low compare the cream is our pain.
 I don't know if this is the same for things like bone insurance is the stat out there that people know of other companies share with us but why?
 I suspect that people have this too hard basket when it comes to climbing stuff.
 But that to pay or visual fees of an outlet is such a big premium.
 I think that photo shorts falls in that category plays on the last.
 If you can avoid paying phone insurance, or capital losses, that's true, probably where you, we should start.
 And when you think about it these days, you can actually do some great covers via phone that probably cost you about 30 to $40.
-They can provide you a lot of protection, safety, dropified Heights, if you want to cover your screen as initializing your device, but actually more durable than, say, quite an honor phone insurance plan.
+They can provide you a lot of protection, safety, dropified Heights, if you want to cover your screen as initialising your device, but actually more durable than, say, quite an honour phone insurance plan.
 So I guess from a first principles perspective, I've got a fair

 Blaize Pengilly 20:44